If you are living with an umbilical hernia, you probably don't fully realize how much of your body's pain is caused by this one abdominal hole.

 Watch this video to learn how long it will take until you feel normal after your repair.

-When you become a member of the Custom Pilates and Yoga community, you’ll learn simple, strengthening exercises to help you enjoy your favorite activities with less pain and more energy.
+When you become a member of the Custom Pilates and Yoga community, you’ll learn what you need to know before your umbilical hernia surgery and simple, strengthening exercises to help you fully recover after surgery.

 Call Your Doctor When...